-Note that this document is merely a guideline and interpretation and summary of the exam regulations composed by KOers in collaboration with the Unit Structural Engineering and Design.
+Note that this document is merely a guideline, interpretation and summary of the Regulations of the Examination Committee Built Environment composed by KOers in collaboration with the Unit Structural Engineering and Design.
 This is not an official published regulation and no rights can be derived from this document.
 Additionally, the document is subject to changes, make sure you use the most recent version.